getyoti/yoti-joomla/Readme.md

 How to install our SDK

 4) [Extension Setup](#extension-setup)-
-How to set up the plugin in Joomla
+How to set up the extension in Joomla

 5) [Linking existing accounts to use Yoti authentication](#linking-existing-accounts-to-use-yoti-authentication)